jarusll/the-logs/index.md

 - [ ] setup ssh on vm
 - [ ] try some testing katas

+I recently found out about Socratic Dialogue.
+And the reason its big for me is because the two books which had a big impact on me as a developer were written that way.
+The Little Schemer & The Seasoned Schemer are written as Socratic dialogue.

+I am going to read the 3rd book in the series The Reasoned Schemer, which is based on relational programming soon.
+I plan to read more of this style.
+Good stuff.

 # 2022-04-18

 I had the day for myself.
 I am going to write about my DND character and play some Divinity with Wolfie.